mohdsalihem/NotesApp/README.md

 ## Notes App

-- Simple note taking app.
-You can signup to the app.
+- Simple note-taking app.
+Users can sign up and login to the app.
 Basic validations added in every form

 - Username already exist check - async validation implemented in signup component

-- Authorization done using JWT
+- Authorization implemented using JWT

-- User can add, edit, update, delete and search your notes
+- Users can add, edit, update, delete and search their notes

 - Styling is done using Tailwind CSS